 Pre-book on plastic

 The costs don’t just pile up only after you get off the plane, so it’s important to make sure that you have enough funds to organise your holiday.
 When you consider your accommodation, flights, pre-booked tours or activities, clothes and equipment and passport costs, it’s not hard to see how these costs add up.
 If you have a budget in place for holiday spending, a 0% purchase credit card could be a smart way to cover the costs before you go on holidays.
-These low purchase rates usually only stay in place for a promotional period though, so it’s important to repay the balance before the higher revert rate kicks in and your balance starts collecting interest.
+These low purchase rates usually only stay in place for an introductory period, so it’s important to repay the balance before the higher revert rate kicks in and your balance starts collecting interest.

 Ensure you’re insured

 As well as financing your trip without blowing your travel budget before you’ve left, using a credit card to fund your trip has other benefits.
 Many credit cards offer cardholders complimentary travel insurance if you spend a percentage of their travel costs on your credit card before they leave on holiday.
-For example, Westpac and Bankwest offer cardholders complimentary insurance for eligible cardholders (as well as partners and children travelling with them) when they spend $500 on the card.
-Some other banks, such as the Commonwealth Bank, don’t have spend requirements in the eligibility criteria, instead, you need to activate the insurance via NetBank before you leave.
+For example, Westpac offer cardholders complimentary insurance for eligible cardholders (as well as partners and children travelling with them) when they spend $500 on the card.
+Some other banks, such as the Commonwealth Bank, don’t have spend requirements in the eligibility criteria, instead, you need to activate the insurance via NetBank or the CommBank app before you leave.
+Bankwest on the other hand, just requires you to have an open, eligible card while you're travelling.
 As these terms and conditions vary from bank to bank, it’s important to know exactly how you can access the insurance and what’s included if you can receive cover.